programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

   - [Trans-Atlantic Slave Trade Database](http://www.slavevoyages.org/voyage/search): Searchable and customizable tabular data on 36,000 slaving voyages that transported over 10 million slaves from the 16th to 19th centuries.

-The datasets typically contain the same types of quantitative, qualitative, temporal, and spatial data found in the THOR dataset; however the Scottish Witchcraft Trials lacks spatial data:
+All three datasets contain comparable quantitative, qualitative, and temporal data to those found in the THOR dataset.
+The Civil Unrest Events and Trans-Atlantic Slave Trade datasets both contain spatial data, though this is lacking from the Scottish Witchcraft Trials data.

 # Getting Started

 ## Prerequisites

-This tutorial can be completed in any operating systems.
+This tutorial can be completed using any operating systems.
 It requires Python 3 and a web browser.
 You may use any text editor to write your code.

 This tutorial assumes that you have a basic knowledge of the Python language and its associated data structures, particularly lists.